Intriguer: Critical reception

 The album was very well received by professional critics and the public.
-On Metascore it reached 75/100, as generally favourable album and 9.3 out of 10 from listeners.
+On Metacritic it has 75 out of 100, based on reviews from 13 critics, indicating "generally favourable reviews".
 Most enthusiastic was The Times which pointed that "it goes shoulder to shoulder with their best materials" and gave it 5 stars.
 Also very positive was Billboard which found that "Finn's durable songcraft never fails to enthrall."
 BBC was also very positive with statement "Crowded House have always sounded in parts like the later solo career Paul McCartney should have had.
 Despite the anthems being on a tight leash, repeated listens reveal this to be one of their best albums."
 Entertainment Weekly gave it B+ saying that "the House head honcho proved he was still a classy, clever tunesmith, and does so again here on Intriguer."
 Mojo, Allmusic Guide, and musicOMH gave it 4 stars with many praises such as "Intriguer will have to stand or fall on its own merits.
 If there is any justice in the world it will be a bestseller."

 Allmusic Guide put Intriguer in its annual list of best rock albums in 2010.
 Intriguer was on many lists of best albums in 2010 of various music magazines and sites including Popdose, "Popblerd", "Qromag", "Blurt-online", and others.
 In "Popmatters" which gave 7 out of 10 stars at first, Intriguer finished on "slipped discs" of 2010, great albums which didn't make top 70 of the year.

 Among mixed critics was Q Magazine, which gave 3 stars and stated that "who could've predicted, then, that Intriguer would be his best work in nearly two decades?"
 Uncut also gave 3 stars, saying that the album "suffers slightly from Crowded House's signature weakness: a tendency to retreat into tastefulness."
 Ally Carnwath from The Guardian also gave it 3 stars, saying "the trouble with the album's more conventionally crafted pop songs is that they invariably sound dull."